rainlab/location-plugin/README.md

 # Location plugin

-This plugin adds location based features to [OctoberCMS](http://octobercms.com).
+This plugin adds location based features to [October CMS](http://octobercms.com).

 * Easily add Country and State to any model
 * Form widget for address lookups (Google API)